aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/dkim-signatures-implementation/_index.md

 - **Signature fails verification:** Double‑check that the DNS TXT record contains the correct public key and that the selector matches the one used in code.
 - **Private key exposure:** Store the PEM file securely and restrict file‑system permissions.
 - **Incorrect header ordering:** Some mail servers modify headers after signing; ensure the message is sent immediately after signing.

-## FAQ's

-### How do DKIM signatures improve email security?
-DKIM signatures verify the authenticity and integrity of email messages, reducing the chances of phishing and spoofing attacks.

-### Can I use Aspose.Email for Java with other email libraries?
-Aspose.Email for Java is a standalone library, but you can integrate it with other email‑related libraries as needed.

-### What should I do if DKIM signature verification fails?
-Check your DKIM configuration, including DNS records and key management, to ensure everything is set up correctly.

-### Is Aspose.Email for Java compatible with different email servers?
-Yes, Aspose.Email for Java works with SMTP, POP3, and IMAP servers across various platforms.

-### Where can I find more resources on Aspose.Email for Java?
-For more information and resources, visit the Aspose.Email for Java documentation at [here](https://reference.aspose.com/email/java/).

 ## Frequently Asked Questions